Welteam/Projet-IS/README.md

 * You can run the client with `../bin/client random_ai`.
 You can now play with your mouse first.

 	Then Press T for next turn and let the AI play versus you.

+* You can run the client with `../bin/client heuristic_ai`.
+You can now play with your mouse first.

+	Then Press T for next turn and let the AI play versus you.
+Be careful, she's SAVAGE !!!